vbrilon/Live-tracks-guide/docs/xair-routing.md

 3) IEM sends
 - Buses 1–5: set Send Tap = Pre‑EQ (so FOH tweaks don’t change IEMs).
 - Build each performer’s mix by raising sends from the needed channels.
+- Safety: consider a gentle compressor/limiter on each IEM bus (or an inserted limiter FX) to catch peaks.
+Set thresholds conservatively to avoid pumping.

 4) Outputs
 - Aux Out 1–5 → Bus 1–5 (default).
 Connect to IEM transmitters/amps at line level.